Up to 60% off sofas & mattresses — limited‑time deals.

 A well-designed joint increases:

-Research on upholstered furniture frame joints shows that common joint types (including mortise-and-tenon and dowel-style joints) can differ meaningfully in strength performance, and adhesive choice can change outcomes as well.
+Published research on upholstered furniture joints shows that common joint types, including mortise-and-tenon and double-dowel constructions, can perform differently, and adhesive choice can materially affect the result.

 A buyer-friendly takeaway: